Review Criteria Cover Sheets

 Feinberg Faculty Portal / Interfolio Resources

 Feinberg's promotion and tenure process occurs on an annual cycle, with approved promotion/tenure taking effect on September 1 of the year following application.
-The administrative experience of coordinating promotion and tenure is changing substantially in the 2019-20 cycle because we are implementing the Feinberg Faculty Portal, powered by Interfolio (external vendor), to manage promotion/tenure cases online.
-The expected experience for different audiences is:
+Administrators and departmental APT committees use the Feinberg Faculty Portal, powered by Interfolio (external vendor), to manage promotion/tenure cases online.
+The experience for different audiences is:

 Since candidates will not apply online for promotion this year, you will generally be able to use existing departmental processes to identify promotion nominees and collect promotion packets (e.g., on paper or by email).
 However, departmental APT committees are expected to review promotion packets using the Feinberg Faculty Portal, so please do not forward packets to your departmental APT committee until you have the electronic process is launched (see Phase 2).

 In anticipation of future promotion cycles, we encourage departments to separate the process of identifying promotion nominees from the process of collecting a complete promotion packet.
-Candidates will not apply online for promotion in 2019-20, but when they do in 2020-21, administrative intervention will be needed to launch a promotion case electronically before faculty can upload documents to create their packet.
+Candidates will not apply online for promotion now, but in future years, administrative intervention will be needed to launch a promotion case electronically before faculty can upload documents to create their packet.
 If you ask candidates to send a complete promotion packet to you as the means of notifying you they are an applicant, and then you launch an electronic application that requires them to upload the documents they sent to you, they will have the experience of applying twice which will likely be confusing/dissatisfying.

 Promotion/tenure cases advance through one of four different workflow processes, dependent on the rank, career track, and tenure status of the proposed promotion.
 Because packets will be routed through an online workflow, it is very important to start the correct process so that the packet advances through the right steps and reaches the correct reviewers.
 As a result, this year the Faculty Affairs Office will launch all promotion/tenure cases.
 To request the launch of a promotion case in the Feinberg Faculty Portal, please refer to the guidance and resources in the sections below.